zelongc/installastion-guidance-ProfileRNS/readme.md

 ## common issues:

-1. Any 'Access denied' by the Integration Service:
+1. Any 'Access Denied' when operate database management studio:
 ```
 Restart the database management studio as Adminstrator.
 ```
 2. Error "Cannot insert duplicate key row in object 'RDF.SemWeb.Hash2Base64' with unique index 'idx_SemWebHash' The duplication key is the NULL.

 ```
-This is a bug happended in SQL Server 2014 enterprise. the procedure [RDF.][SemWeb].[UpdateHash2Base64] takes a 'Char' as input but we pass it a 'Binary'
+This is a bug happended in SQL Server 2014 enterprise. the procedure [RDF.][SemWeb].[UpdateHash2Base64] takes a
+'Char' as input but we pass it a 'Binary'

-So first we need to create a column in the [RDF.].Node ((char20)) This is used to store the HashValue in string.
+So first create a column in the [RDF.].Node ((char20)).
+This is used to store the HashValue in string.

-Then change the stored procedure [RDF.][SemWeb].[UpdateHash2Base64]. overwrite it by the 'Replace_UpdateHash2Bse64.sql' in repo. (rename the original procedure for backup)
+Then change the stored procedure [RDF.][SemWeb].[UpdateHash2Base64]. overwrite it by the 'Replace_UpdateHash2Bse64.sql'.
+(rename the original procedure for backup)
 ```
 3. Couldn't find user IIS_IUSERS and IUSR.
 ```